SrutiG/archive-ai/backend/RENDER_PUPPETEER_SETUP.md

 ## How It Works

-- `puppeteer` (not `puppeteer-core`) includes a bundled Chromium browser
+- `puppeteer` (not `puppeteer-core`) can download Chrome browsers on demand
-- When you run `npm install`, Puppeteer automatically downloads Chromium (~300MB)
+- The build command runs `npx puppeteer browsers install chrome` to download Chrome (~300MB)
+- Chrome is cached in `/opt/render/project/.render/puppeteer-cache` for faster subsequent builds
-- The code uses Puppeteer's bundled browser - no system Chrome/Chromium required
+- The code automatically detects Render and uses the correct cache directory
-- Works on any platform (Render, local, etc.) without additional setup
+- Works on any platform (Render, local, etc.) without system Chrome installation

 ## Trade-offs